unstableconfiguration/lessons/03182020_github/instructions.md

     * For the Local Path: c:\users\{username}\source\lessons
 At this point, it should go ahead and download everything from there to your HD.

+#### Getting Latest:
+Before ever making any changes, you want to make sure you are up-to-date.
+It is good to build the general habit of doing this before you start working and before you push your code.
+* Open Github Desktop
+* Select the lessons repository
+* Either:
+    * Click the 'Fetch Origin' button
+    * Or from the top menu select Repository -> Pull

 #### Making Changes:
+Any change you  make inside the source\lessons folder will be automatically tracked and Github Desktop will show you which files have been modified.
+When you are finished making changes, follow these steps:
+* Enter a description of what changes you are making.
+The description is the textbox above the 'commit to master' button.
+Try to keep it short but not nonsensical.
+* Press commit to master.
+This finalizes the changes on your computer
+* Press push origin.
+This sends the changes to github.
+I will probably have to give you permissions to make changes once you have your github account set up.

+#### This week's task:
+Create a github account.
+Download and set up github desktop.
+Find the 03182020_github folder in the lessons repository.
+Add a folder called 'micah' and, in that, add a file called 'done.txt'.
+Commit and push the changes so that the folder and file are visible from https://www.github.com/unstableconfiguration/lessons/